B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/CreateSchemaStructure.rst

         Default: None

 ..
 Note::
-    Always verify it the translation table (argument -tt) being used is the correct one for the species.
+    Always verify it the translation table value passed to the `-tt` parameter is the correct one for the species.

-The input recommendation file must have the columns "Locus" and "Action".
+The input files with recommendations must have the columns "Locus" and "Action".
 Additionally, if from the `IdentifySpuriousGenes` module, the file can also have the column "Class".
 These columns must be the 1st, 2nd and 3rd columns in the file, respectively.
 This input can have more columns, such as annotations, but these will be ignored.
 This file needs to have all the loci that are meant to be in the final schema.
 If a locus is missing from this file it won't be included in the final version of the schema

 Algorithm Explanation